cyclus/cyclus.github.com/source/arche/cycpp.rst

-                 archetype. **READ ONLY.** *New in version 1.1.1.* all_parents  List of string class names of all the superclasses of this archetype. **READ ONLY.** *New in version 1.1.1.* doc          Documentation string.
+                 archetype. **READ ONLY.** *New in version 1.1.1.* all_parents  List of string class names of all the superclasses of this archetype. **READ ONLY.** *New in version 1.1.1.* niche        A string which names the group that the achetype belongs to that defines how it is swappable with other archetypes.
+If two archetypes have the same niche then they are partially or wholly swappable.
+Niches may overlap and any string may be used as the niche.
+Some example niches that are useful to displaying user interfaces are: ``reactor``, ``reprocessing``,
+                 ``repository``, ``mine``, and others.
+    doc          Documentation string.
     tooltip      Brief documentation string for user interfaces. userlevel    Integer from 0 - 10 for representing ease (0) or